 A positive pressure system is a form of radon reduction that works with the installation of a fan system.
 The positive pressure system uses the cleaning air from outside of the property and then dispersing the air throughout the property.

 There are health risks that you may or may not be aware of associated with radon gas.
 Even if you can not smell, see or touch radon gas can have a major impact on your health.

 Radon is the second leading cause of cancer and this is due to the direct impact of radon gas in their home or workplace.
 With Cornwall being one of the areas where radon is more likely to be found then make sure you have radon gas test carried out.

 As we have already explained, the only true way to know if your property is in a radon affected area is to purchase a radon test kit online via our Radon Shop.
-If you are purchasing a property in the Cornwall area then a 10 day radon detector would be more beneficial.
+If you are purchasing a property in the Cornwall area then a 10-day radon detector would be more beneficial.
 If you are not confined to time then purchasing a 3-month detector would be the best option as it provides for more accurate results.

 If you would like more information from a radon expert then you can get in touch using the form down below or 0800 046 6193.